What’s in this article

 Where to stay in Florence

-The historic center of Florence, like most cities, is the best place to stay because it is easily walkable and has all the services.
+Generally speaking, the historic center of Florence is the best place to stay because it is easily walkable and has all the services.

 If you enjoy nightlife, I recommend staying in the Piazza Santo Spirito area, which is full of clubs open until late;